CrystalFerrai/ValheimMods/Underwater/package/README.md

 4. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything (or use a configuration management mod).

 ## Changelog

+1.2.3

+* Update to ConditionalConfigSync 1.0.6 which supports server-controlled configuration for requiring the mod on clients.
+* Removed `ModRequired` config value.
+The new ConditionalConfigSync.ModRequirements.cfg file in the ConditionalConfigSync config replaces this feature.

 1.2.2